ewlsgus/MD-manual/hoomd_tutorial/hoomd_tutorial_main.md

 ### Second simulation

-We will just modify the initial setup to get the initial snapshot of the second simulation with a rectangular box and a wall in the middle.
+We will just modify the initial setup to get the initial snapshot of the second simulation with a rectangular box and a wall with a small opening in the middle.

 ```python
 ##### Setting up initial state #####